3xg3lin/3xg3lin.github.io/_posts/2023-10-11-qemu-kvm-wazuh.markdown

 ![nmap](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/929d3e72-3093-4a13-9021-450a51d00e0a)

-We saw the port and ip.
+We saw the port and ip.(Maybe you want to use netdiscover or another tool.
+It's up to you.)
 After that I started the attack.

 ![2023-10-10_18-49](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/4d15f453-4764-4af4-b632-5b10f171acc0)